Most recently updated on December 3, 2022

 “I love the small town feeling and I love how close the people of Winslow are,” Hall said.
 “The town has a certain charm and that charm might not be seen when you first view Winslow, but if you spend any length of time here, you’ll find it.”

-In March 2021, Deb Haaland was sworn in as the country’s new Interior Secretary, making her the first Native American to lead a Cabinet-level department.
+That’s when Deb Haaland was sworn in as the country’s new Interior Secretary, making her the first Native American to lead a Cabinet-level department.
 Haaland, now a resident of New Mexico, was born and raised in Winslow.

-We zoom back onto I-40, a roadway that we will spend most of our day on.
+From Winslow, we zoom back onto I-40, a roadway that we will spend most of our day on.

 After zipping past the town of Holbrook, we enter the Petrified Forest National Park.

 The forest was established as a national monument in 1906 and as a national park in 1962.

 There are plenty of dinosaur bones here, but the park is best known for its petrified trees that lived 200 million years ago.
 The trees basically became frozen in time after they fell during volcanic eruptions and were swept away by waters into marshes.
 They were then covered with mud, ash and sediment from an inland ocean.

 The ocean receded 60 million years ago and the rivers eroded 2,600 feet of sediment, exposing the petrified logs we see today.
 It’s estimated there are millions of trees still buried.